Art & Music Class Descriptions

 Prerequisites: None

 Acting is an adventure!
 Young actors work together to create and perform their very own play with unique characters and an original storyline.
-What happens when everything is shrunk so trees are as tall as towers and bugs are the size of buildings?
-Young actors will create their own suddenly shrunken scenarios.
+Balloon animals, red noses, and face paint!
+What happens when comical clowns meet other jovial jokers in a course at clown college?

 Students will begin with improvisational games to get to know each other and to begin to brainstorm about their original play.
 Through group activities and guided discussion, the young actors will decide on characters, conflict, and conclusion, and the story they want to tell.
 The script will be developed and customized for this class with input from the students.